openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-review.rst

 The process is:

-* Every month (usually on the 1st), the documentation PTL draws the top 12 names from the `Stackalytics <http://stackalytics.com/>`_ report for
+* Every month (usually on the 1st), the documentation PTL draws the top committers and reviewers from the `Stackalytics <http://stackalytics.com/>`_ report for openstack-manuals:
-  openstack-manuals:

   * `openstack-manuals Stackalytics
     <http://stackalytics.com/?module=openstack-manuals&metric=commits>`_

-* The PTL then consults the existing core team with a list of names to be removed from and added to the core list.
-Once an agreement is reached, the changes are made and advertised to the main documentation mailing list.
-  Cores who are being added or removed will be contacted personally before changes are made.
+* The PTL then consults the existing core team and the OpenStack community with a list of names to be removed from and added to the core list.
+This is done in public by using the openstack-dev@lists.openstack.org mailing list as the primary communication channel.
+Cores who are being removed will be contacted personally before changes are made.

-* Existing core team members can nominate a new core member at any time, with a justification sent to the existing core team: openstack-doc-core@lists.launchpad.net.
+* Existing core team members can nominate a new core member at any time, with a justification sent to the openstack-dev@lists.openstack.org mailing list.
 Three +1 votes from other existing core team members must be achieved for approval.

 Core reviewer responsibilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~